The Machine Stops: Plot summary

 As time passes, and Vashti continues the routine of her daily life, there are two important developments.
 Following Kuno’s escape, individuals are no longer permitted use of the respirators which are needed to visit the Earth's surface.
 Most welcome this development, as they are sceptical and fearful of first-hand experience and of those who desire it.
 Secondly, "Mechanism", a kind of religion, is established in which the Machine is the object of worship.
 People forget that humans created the Machine and treat it as a mystical entity whose needs supersede their own.

 Those who do not accept the deity of the Machine are viewed as 'unmechanical' and threatened with Homelessness.
 The Mending Apparatus—the system charged with repairing defects that appear in the Machine proper—has also failed by this time, but concerns about this are dismissed in the context of the supposed omnipotence of the Machine itself.

 During this time, Kuno is transferred to a room near Vashti's.
 He comes to believe that the Machine is breaking down and tells her cryptically "The Machine stops."
 Vashti continues with her life, but defects begin to appear in the one-room world around her.
 At first, Vashti and all the people she knows accept the minor malfunctions in their environment as the whim of the Machine, to which they are now wholly subservient.
-Eventually the deterioration becomes major problems but they are unfixable as the knowledge of how to repair the Machine has been lost.
+Eventually the deterioration creates major problems but they are unfixable as the knowledge of how to repair the Machine has been lost.

 Finally, the Machine collapses, bringing 'civilization' down with it.
-Kuno comes to Vashti's ruined room which has stopped supplying clean air, medicine, water or food and is in danger of collapse.
+Kuno comes to Vashti's ruined room which has stopped supplying clean air, medicine, water and food and is in danger of collapse.
 They physically embrace one another for the first time since his childhood.
 Before they both perish, they acknowledge that humanity and its connection to the natural world are what truly matters, and that it will fall to the surface-dwellers who still exist to rebuild the human race and to prevent the mistake of the Machine from being repeated.